Back in the 20th century, marketing aspired to build champion brands

 everything in marketing overnight.
 But I feel like the process begins with slowing

-down a bit.
 Marketing departments are busy ticking boxes.
-Doing things because a
+Doing things because a checklist

-checklist requires it, not because it solves a marketing problem.
+requires it, not because it solves a marketing problem.
 Busy, busy, busy.
+More,

-We have to start backing away from that.
+We have to start backing away from this.
 We got into this thinking because of

 channel proliferation.
 And because of decade-old thinking about paid tactics and